Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Discussion and Conclusion

 This work presents a comprehensive framework for integrating opportunistic \gls{qkd} into existing classical WDM infrastructures.
 We proposed an architecture that leverages the idle spectral capacity of classical channels and allocates a strict guard band of $(N_C - 1)$ channels to mitigate \gls{fwm} interference, demonstrating that a substantial portion of the \gls{wdm} spectrum can be used for quantum key generation depending on current traffic.
 We modeled the dynamics of the key buffer using Monte-Carlo simulations, which revealed a fundamental operational trade-off.
-Increasing the buffer reset level (B0) significantly increases the Reliability Horizon (t0), providing 99.73\% confidence in service continuity, but also results in a linear increase in recovery time ($\tau_{rec}$).
-Thus, network providers would need to calibrate buffer parameters according to specific Service Level Agreements (SLAs), balancing outage frequency against the duration of service interruptions.
+Increasing the buffer reset level ($B_0$) significantly increases the Reliability Horizon ($t_0$), providing 99.73\% confidence in service continuity, but also results in a linear increase in recovery time ($\tau_{rec}$).
+Thus, network operators would need to calibrate buffer parameters according to specific Service Level Agreements (SLAs), balancing outage frequency against the duration of service interruptions.
 These simulations also suggested that $\bar{t}$ (the first time the buffer hits 0) has a heavy-tailed distribution which can be approximately described by a composite model combining the diurnal traffic trend with a Bihill transition function.

+While the guard band rule used in this work provides a valuable benchmark, it is inherently simplistic as it primarily isolates \gls{fwm} as the dominant impairment source affecting the quantum channels.
+In a real-world deployment, other critical physical-layer parameters—such as the launch powers of the classical signals, inter-channel isolation within the WDM demultiplexers, and spontaneous Raman scattering (SpRS)—simultaneously degrade \gls{qkd} performance.
+A more rigorous, holistic impairment model is therefore required to comprehensively map the multi-dimensional parameter space in which classical and quantum communications can coexist.
+Nevertheless, numerous experimental studies have already demonstrated that such co-propagation is practically viable \cite{dou2024coexistence, wang2017long, gavignet2023co}.
+Defining the exact theoretical boundaries and system parameter thresholds of both \gls{qkd} and classical systems under which co-propagation remains sustainable remains an active, ongoing area of investigation.

-The architecture establishes a solid foundation for a smooth transition from dedicated QKD links to cost-effective, shared-fiber quantum-secure networks.
+Ultimately, this architecture establishes a solid foundation for a smooth transition from dedicated QKD links to cost-effective, shared-fiber quantum-secure networks.
+By integrating these opportunistic \gls{qkd} methods with the redundant key management protocol \cite{chaudhary2024distance} for quantum networks, the proposed system could be scaled to support robust, end-to-end key distribution across several thousand kilometers.
+Such a combination would allow for higher security standards and increased key rates without the strict requirement for truly trusted intermediate nodes.

-Future research should investigate buffer reset strategies for key consumption rates that depend on current traffic and that dynamically adjust to real-time traffic fluctuations.
-The framework may also be extended to study entanglement sharing in the WDM setting with classical traffic.